 “I couldn’t move.
 I was sick,” she said.
 “And mentally that messes with you.
 Watching this series, I just know how I felt at that moment and I can relate to that girl, which sounds kind of crazy.
 I’m like, ‘Oh my god, this is really sad.
 Who’s helping her?’”

 “It was horrendous and something I would not wish on my worst enemy,” she has said of the stillbirth.
-“It’s something that I still haven’t dealt with.
-I never will get over it.
-I have dealt with it, you know, as being at one with it.
+“I have dealt with it, you know, as being at one with it.
 But it’s not something that you get over.
 I held my child and it was really horrific and painful—one of the hardest things that can happen to a person.”

-Today, Lily and her husband Sam Cooper are now parents to two girls, Ethel and Marnie.
-Of her stillborn baby she says, “I just think that he’s a part of my eldest really.
+Today, Allen and her husband Sam Cooper are now parents to two girls, Ethel and Marnie.
+Of her stillborn baby she says, “I just think that he’s a part of my eldest, really.
 If he hadn’t died, it wouldn’t have physically been possible for our eldest to be alive because I got pregnant with her so quickly.
 We’ve got a little stone in our garden with his name on.
 And lots of different things that I do, rituals, I have him in my mind.
 My husband and I shared this horrible thing together but it kind of brought us closer.”

 Before welcoming her adorable daughter Coco, Cox struggled with several miscarriages.
 She said, "I get pregnant pretty easily, but I have a hard time keeping them."

 Before welcoming her twins Moroccan and Monroe, Carey and her husband Nick Cannon experienced a miscarriage.
 She said, “It kind of shook us both and took us into a place that was really dark and difficult.
 When that happened...
 I wasn’t able to even talk to anybody about it.
 That was not easy.”